publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch6/m__us_usc_t10_s167.md

     (g)  __Intelligence and Special Activities__  __.—__

     This section does not constitute authority to conduct any activity which, if carried out as an intelligence activity by the Department of Defense, would require a notice to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives under title V of the National Security Act of 1947 ([50 U.S.C.
-413][/us/usc/t50/s413] et seq.). <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>
+3091][/us/usc/t50/s3091] et seq.).

     (h)  __Regulations__  __.—__